Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Dilute 3-Flavor Gas

 The dilute gas approximation assumes that a vast distance separates one energy packet from the next and that, correspondingly, the fluctuations around one instanton cannot have any effect on the other.
 The action Eq.~\ref{Pot} is symmetric under $p\rightleftharpoons -p$ and $q \rightleftharpoons -q$, and so the transition amplitude from any one initial vertex in the $p-q$ plane to any other vertex (within the same time slice) is independent of the particular starting vertex.
 This means we can limit our attention to any one chosen vertex and consider horizontal, vertical, and diagonal transitions to the other three vertices (Fig.~\ref{K4}).

 Let $P_i,P_f$ be column/row vectors corresponding to the initial and final states respectively and $\mathbb{K}$ be the matrix below,

 In the language of graph theory this is the weighted adjacency matrix of the graph $K_4$ (fully connected with four vertices and six edges).
 The element $K_{ij}$ is the term contributed by the single instanton that connects minimum $i$ to minimum $j$.
-As an example choose $P_i=(1\;0\;0\;0\;)$, $P_f=(0\;1\;0\;0\;)^T$ for which $P_f^T \mathbb{K}P_i=K_Q$.
+As an example choose $P_i=(1\;0\;0\;0\;)^T$, $P_f=(0\;1\;0\;0\;)^T$ for which $P_f^T \mathbb{K}P_i=K_Q$.
 The complete amplitude matrix can be constructed from the basic quantum mechanical rule of multiplying together amplitudes along a particular path.
-So, at the next time instant, i.e. when the second instanton ``fires", the amplitude in Eq.~\ref{K} will be multiplied by $\mathbb{K}$ until the $N$'th one is reached.
-In fact $\mathbb{K}$ is just $E_0 \mathbb{I}-\mathbb{H}$, where $E_0$ is the energy in the absence of tunneling.
+So, at the next time instant, i.e. when the second instanton ``fires'', the amplitude in Eq.~\ref{K} will be multiplied by $\mathbb{K}$ until the $N$'th one is reached.
+In fact $\mathbb{K}$ is just $E_0 \mathbb{I}-\mathbb{H}$, where $E_0$ is the energy in the absence of tunneling and $\mathbb{H}$ is the Hamiltonian in the $4\times 4$ truncated space.
 Each $\mathbb{K}$ matrix occurs sequentially, i.e. the instantons are time ordered by the identity,

 When the above is summed over all $N$ we get, of course, $ e^{\mathbb{K}T}.$ Since $\mathbb{K}$ is a real symmetric matrix with a non-vanishing determinant it can be diagonalized and the amplitude matrix becomes $\mathbb{A}= e^{\mathbb{K}T}=S^{-1}e^{\Lambda T} S$ where $S$ diagonalizes $\mathbb{K}$, i.e. $S^{-1}\mathbb{K}S=\Lambda$ where,